arebee/MarkDownTest/samples/1-4-2_Using the Distributor Service.markdown

 The following procedure installs the distributor service.
 **To install the distributor service**

 1. Deploy the Logging Application Block, the Enterprise Library Core, the MSMQDistributor.exe file, and the MsmqDistributor.exe.config file to the computer that will read log entries from the message queue.
 That computer must have Message Queuing installed.
 The computer can be the same as the one that will run your application, but it can also be another computer.
-For information about installing Message Queuing, see <a href="http://technet.microsoft.com/en-us/library/cc780048(WS.10).aspx" xmlns:dt="uuid:C2F41010-65B3-11d1-A29F-00AA00C14882" xmlns:xlink="http://www.w3.org/1999/xlink" xmlns:MSHelp="http://msdn.microsoft.com/mshelp">Planning, Installing, and Upgrading Message Queuing</a> on MSDN.
+For information about installing Message Queuing, see [Planning, Installing, and Upgrading Message Queuing]({$xref}) on MSDN.
 2. Deploy any components required by the trace listeners.
 For example, if you configure the distributor service to write log entries to the database trace listener, you must also deploy the Data Access Application Block to the computer that runs the distributor service.
 3. Create the message queue using the Message Queuing tools.
 Remember the name you assign to the message queue.
 4. Edit the MsmqDistributor.exe.config file.
 You cannot use the configuration console to do this.
 Use a text editor to edit the file and change the **msmqPath** attribute to match the name you assigned in Step 3.
 The default name is ".\Private$\entlib".
 5. Install the distributor service.
 From the command line, type **installutil -i msmqdistributor.exe**.
 (The installer tool, Installutil.exe, is located in the Framework directory.
 An example is C:\WINDOWS\Microsoft.NET\Framework\v2.0.50727.)
 6. When you run the installer tool, you will be prompted to enter a user name and a password for the account that the Message Queuing service runs under.
-For information about selecting an account with the correct service permissions, see the <a href="http://technet.microsoft.com/en-us/library/cc758845(WS.10).aspx" xmlns:dt="uuid:C2F41010-65B3-11d1-A29F-00AA00C14882" xmlns:xlink="http://www.w3.org/1999/xlink" xmlns:MSHelp="http://msdn.microsoft.com/mshelp">Managing the Message Queuing service account</a> on MSDN.
-For general information on Message Queuing, see <a href="http://technet.microsoft.com/en-us/library/cc738910(WS.10).aspx" xmlns:dt="uuid:C2F41010-65B3-11d1-A29F-00AA00C14882" xmlns:xlink="http://www.w3.org/1999/xlink" xmlns:MSHelp="http://msdn.microsoft.com/mshelp">Message Queuing Concepts</a>.
+For information about selecting an account with the correct service permissions, see the [Managing the Message Queuing service account]({$xref}) on MSDN.
+For general information on Message Queuing, see [Message Queuing Concepts]({$xref}).
 After you install the distributor service, use the configuration console to configure the Logging Application Block that will use the service.
 To uninstall the distributor service, at the command line, type **installutil /u msmqdistributor.exe**.